What are trigger point injections?

 What can you expect after a trigger point injection?

 The area may feel a bit numb for a few hours.
 It may also feel sore.
 Other problems from trigger point injections are rare.
 There is a chance of a skin infection at the injection site.
 And if injections are done in the chest area, there is a small risk of puncturing the outer lining of the lung (pneumothorax).

 Trigger point injections may reduce some or all of your pain.
 But the pain can come back after the medicine wears off.
 If your pain comes back, your doctor may suggest more shots or other treatment for longer-lasting relief.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Current as of: March 9, 2022